piratfm/eti-tools/README.md

 The format is MPEG-TS, which you have to convert into ETI-NA and then to ETI-NI.

+Note: The RAI DAB+ only can received with a receiver/DVB card supporting ACM Multistream.

 Ensemble | Country | Sat | Freq | SR/FEC | Modulation | PID | SID | Offset
 -- | -- | -- | -- | -- | -- | -- | -- | --
 Bundesmux 5C | Germany | 23.5ºE | 12641V | 1342 5/6 | QPSK/DVB-S | -- | -- | -3